 The goal of ISE is to assure that the organization's systems are efficient, productive, safe and will not lead to cumulative injury, and that they incorporate the right tools and equipment.
 An industrial and systems engineer may be employed in almost any type of industry, business or institution, from retail establishments to manufacturing plants to government agencies to hospitals.
 The program prepares students to enter the profession immediately or to go on to graduate school.

-The Industrial & Systems Engineering program is accredited by the Engineering Accreditation Commission of ABET .
+The Industrial and Systems Engineering Bachelor of Science degree program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Program Criteria and the Industrial and Similarly Named Engineering Programs Program Criteria.

 Possible Areas of Specialization Include: